 Written by Sean Martin

-This document was written as a guide to both those applying industry standard and other publicly available graph database benchmarks and those devising new ones in the context of Cambridge Semantics’ database offering.
+This document was written as a guide to both those applying industry standards and other publicly available graph database benchmarks and those devising new ones in the context of Cambridge Semantics’ database offering.
 The reason for writing it is that when it comes to AnzoGraph DB, we are learning that graph database practitioners are too frequently either applying the wrong yardsticks or misunderstanding the results of their comparisons of AnzoGraph DB against other offerings.
 The hope is that this article can help interested parties to appropriately position and correctly benchmark AnzoGraph DB.

 Many organizations are beginning to explore graph database technologies because they offer the potential to revolutionize the way they create, aggregate, connect up and analyze even their most heterogeneous and complex data.
 As with any new technology, data practitioners are looking for ways to quickly familiarize themselves with the capabilities of commercial offerings from vendors in the category, as well as those of comparable open-source projects.
 This helps them decide specifically which programs might provide the most appropriate solutions to their various business data problems.

 One of the ways they do this is through comparative benchmarking of the different software options under consideration by attempting to determine the relative performance of different features in as close to an “apples versus apples” environment as can practically be achieved.
-In the case of database software, this is usually accomplished by using identical or very similar hardware, data sets and query mix as is practically possible, and then carefully recording the times for each element under test for each program being evaluated and then finally comparing all the results side by side.
-In some cases, comparison of relative costs may also be included as a criterion.
+In the case of database software, this is usually accomplished by using identical or very similar hardware, data sets, and query mix as is practically possible, and then carefully recording the times for each element under test for each program being evaluated and then finally comparing all the results side by side.
+In some cases, a comparison of relative costs may also be included as a criterion.

 The test driving of graph databases has broadly been approached in the same manner as their RDBMS brethren as any quick hunt with Google search will reveal.
 Various organizations and even some vendors have published the results of graph specific benchmarks (e.g. Graph 500, Lehigh University Benchmark (LUBM) or SP2B) in order to help educate themselves or the market on what the sweet spot for each specific graph database program is and how they rank on various measures.
 In many cases, potential graph database users will also devise their own benchmarks consisting of datasets and queries representative of the business problem they need to solve.
 So the questions are what benchmarks are most appropriate when evaluating software like AnzoGraph DB and is there an easy way to try them?
 Read on for answers.